 However, the second down the back is much more isolated.
 Groups can stand and watch at the door, or someone attending the rooms alone could be granted utter privacy during their twenty minutes in the room.

 What should I wear and bring to the Break Room?

-In terms of clothing, they require enclosed shoes.
-It’s a bit more ideal to wear thicker-soled shoes, such as boots (Doc Martins would be quite ideal in this situation).
+Maybe quite obviously, you’ll need enclosed shoes.
+It’s ideal to wear thick-soled shoes, such as boots (Doc Martins would be quite ideal in this situation).

-Others such as Converse and Vans don’t have thick soles and although you’ll probably be fine, there is a small risk of stepping on a rogue piece of glass and having it pierce through the shoe.
+Brands of sneakers like Converse and Vans may be fine, there is a small risk of stepping on a rogue piece of glass and having it pierce through the shoe.